libregraphicsmeeting/htdocs-2020/README.md

     sync/
 ```

+## Publishing the local files

+Currently, we do not plan to have a web UI for the website.

+You can simply create the file in your local Grav, add them to the Git repository and when you push them, the file will be deployed to the website (through a webhook on Github and a trivial `git update` script on the web server).

 ## Todo

 - We will have to check how to define the users and store them in git (or have different users in the local instance and online)